zzj-bj/SCHISM_Z/docs/ini.md

   - `Recall`
   - Additionally, setting metrics to include `ConfusionMatrix` will generate a confusion matrix plot at the end of training.

-- Early Stopping (`early_stopping`): when enabled (`True`), early stopping prevents overfitting by monitoring the loss value.
+- Early Stopping (`early_stopping`): When enabled (`True`), early stopping prevents overfitting by monitoring the loss value.
 If the loss remains unchanged for a certain number of epochs, training is stopped automatically.
 The patience period (i.e., the number of epochs with stable loss before stopping) is set to 20% of the total epoch count.
 For example, if epochs=50, early stopping will trigger after 10 consecutive epochs without improvement.
 This function can either be ignored or set to `False`.

 ## [Data]
 Configures data handling.